Reconfigurable Intelligent Surface (RIS) Aided Multi-User Networks: Interplay Between NOMA and RIS: Capacity Limits: An Information-Theoretic Perspective

 \subsection{Dynamic RIS Configuration}

-For dynamic RIS configuration, the RIS reflection coefficients are assumed to be reconfigured more than once during the transmission, as illustrated in Fig. \ref{configurations}.
-The capacity region for dynamic RIS configuration is characterized by the union of all achievable NOMA rate tuples over all possible combinations of $N$ sets of reflection coefficients.
-However, determining this capacity region is prohibitively complex since the size of the set of all possible reflection coefficient combinations grows exponentially with $N$.
+As for the dynamic RIS configuration, the RIS reflection coefficients are assumed to be reconfigured $N$ times during one transmission instance, as illustrated in Fig. \ref{configurations}.
+The capacity region that corresponds to the dynamic RIS configuration is obtained by the union of all achievable NOMA rate tuples over all the possible combinations of $N$ values of reflection coefficients for each RIS element.
+However, determining this capacity region is prohibitively complex since the size of the set of all possible combinations of reflection coefficients grows exponentially with $N$.

-To tackle this obstacle and to determine a performance upper bound for RISs, we consider the ideal case where $N$ tends to infinity, which means that the time duration needed to adjust the RIS is neglected, i.e., the RIS configuration can be updated in real time.
+To circumvent this issue and to determine a performance upper bound for the capacity region, we consider the ideal case when $N$ tends to infinity, which implies that the finite time duration that is needed for configuring and updating the configuration of the RIS is neglected, i.e., the RIS configuration can be updated in real time.
 In this case, time sharing can be carried out among all possible reflection coefficients.
-Thus, the capacity region for infinitely large $N$ can be obtained by taking the convex hull of the capacity regions achieved by all possible static RIS configurations.
-Moreover, it can be verified that, for dynamic RIS configuration, the capacity region for infinitely large $N$ always contains the capacity region for finite $N$, which in turn contains the capacity region for static RIS configuration.
-Thus, the dynamic RIS configuration with NOMA is capacity-achieving for the considered RIS aided multi-user BC.
-The TDMA/FDMA rate region for dynamic RIS configuration can be obtained in a similar manner.
+Thus, the capacity region for $N$ tending to infinity can be obtained by taking the convex hull of the capacity regions achieved by all possible static RIS configurations~\cite{Mu_Capacity}.
+Moreover, it can be verified that the corresponding capacity region contains the capacity region for finite values of $N$, which in turn contains the capacity region of the static RIS configuration.
+Thus, the dynamic RIS configuration with NOMA is capacity-achieving for the considered RIS-aided multi-user BC~\cite{Mu_Capacity}.
+The TDMA/FDMA rate region that corresponds to the dynamic RIS configuration can be obtained in a similar manner.